Cohort study: Nested case-control study

 A nested case-control study is a case control nested inside of a cohort study.
 The procedure begins like a normal cohort study, however, as participants develop the outcome of interest they are selected as cases.
 Once the cases are identified, controls are selected and matched to each case.
 The process for selecting and matching cases is identical to a normal case control study.
 An example of a nested case-control study is Inflammatory markers and the risk of coronary heart disease in men and women, which was a case control analyses extracted from the Framingham Heart Study cohort.

 Nested case-controls have the advantage of reducing the number of participants that require details follow up or diagnostic testing to assess outcome or exposure status.
 However, this will also reduce the power of the study, when compared to larger cohort the study population is drawn from.

 Household panel survey

-Household panel surveys are an important sub-type of cohort study.
-These draw representative samples of households and survey them, following all individuals through time on a usually annual basis.
-Examples include the US Panel Study of Income Dynamics (since 1968), the German Socio-Economic Panel (since 1984), the British Household Panel Survey (since 1991), the Household, Income and Labour Dynamics in Australia Survey (since 2001) and the European Community Household Panel (1994–2001).
+Panel surveys are another important sub-type of longitudinal study.
+They differ from cohort studies by starting with representative cross-sectional samples, rather than cohorts defined by an event.
+Household panels draw representative samples of households and survey them, following all individuals through time on a usual annual basis.
+Examples include the US Panel Study of Income Dynamics (since 1968), the German Socio-Economic Panel (since 1984), the British Household Panel Survey (since 1991) and (since 2009) its successor Understanding Society: the UK Household Longitudinal Study, the Household, Income and Labour Dynamics in Australia Survey (since 2001) and the European Community Household Panel (1994–2001).